sazid/sazid.github.io/_posts/2020-08-28-favorite-font-jetbrains-mono.md

 I've finally found a font that I really like.
 It's the [JetBrains Mono](https://www.jetbrains.com/lp/mono/) font family.
 Very easy to discern characters even when the font size is small.
 Previously I used to swap between Consolas, Monaco and Roboto Mono.
+In fact, if the fonts have loaded properly, you're most probably reading this paragraph with JetBrains Mono enabled.

 Thank you so much to the JetBrains team for this wonderful font and for making it free and open source!